rkilchmn/frontac24/README.md

 ## FEATURE: Add core support for category filtering on stock items list

 This adds core support to display a stock items list for a given category.

+## FEATURE: Return to referer

+The FA pencil on several inquiry forms is used to modify a transaction.
+After the transaction is modified, the user has to use the back button to get back to the inquiry form.

+BF has expanded inquiry forms to have a delete link which calls the void transaction and links to enter another payment and deposit.

+This new feature returns control back to the inquiry form that calls the modify, enter or delete links.

+The result is that one can keep a bank account open to visually monitor transactions while entering, modifying and deleting transactions.
+This presents a user interface similar to the Quickbooks register, where one can initiate all kinds of transactions from a single page.